jdleesmiller/jdleesmiller.github.io/_posts/2016-03-06-lessons-building-node-app-docker.markdown

 +    - /home/app/chat/node_modules
 ```

-Now when docker starts a container from the image, it will copy `$HOME/chat/node_modules` in the image to a new volume, and then `$HOME/chat/node_modules` will point to that volume, rather than the (empty) `node_modules` folder on the host.
+Now when docker starts a container from the image, it will copy `$HOME/chat/node_modules` in the image, which is where the dependencies will be installed, to a new volume, and then `$HOME/chat/node_modules` will point to that volume, rather than the (empty) `node_modules` folder on the host.

 ### Package Installation and Shrinkwrap